How to Flash Stock ROM on Samsung Devices using Odin Tool

 3: Samsung Firmware Download

 You can find the latest firmware for your Smartphone quite easily.
 However, downloading the firmware from an untrusted site can be a bit risky.
-Search for your device model on one of the popular sites to download Stock Firmware.
+Search for your device model on one of the popular places to download Stock Firmware.

 4: Enable USB Debugging/OEM Unlock